IPL 2021: Dhoni, Fleming and the winning team culture that makes CSK a champion side

 It is just a different way of doing things.
 There are harsh words, of course, but the grounded nature of the team means that they are also looking to understand if you have a valid enough explanation.
 It is an approach that looks to bring the absolute best out of every individual in the team setup.

-From Faf du Plessis to every other individual in the team, the core component is belief; belief not just in their own talent but also in CSK’s method.
+From Faf du Plessis to every other player in the team, the core component is belief; belief not just in their own talent but also in CSK’s method.
 You truly become one with the team and that is what makes CSK’s team culture one that raises champions year after year.

-For now, CSK and their legion of fans will enjoy this win, they’ll soak in it because it seems even sweeter than usual given what happened last season.
+For now, CSK and their legion of fans will enjoy this win, they’ll soak it in because it seems even sweeter than usual given what happened last season.

 Dhoni might be around for just a little while longer but his team will rest easy in the knowledge that he will do what is right for the team for such is the bond that is shared – CSK, to him, isn’t just a team, it is an emotion and a pretty sweet one at that.